-Animation – Making successive images - by drawing or by photographing puppets or models in different positions - to create the illusion of movement when the images are shown in sequence
+Animation – Making successive images by drawing or photographing puppets or models in different positions to create the illusion of movement when the images are shown in sequence

-To remember what animation is use the following mnemonic:
+To remember what animation is, recall the following:

 Walt Disney's animal creations (animation) were once the most popular moving images in the world.

 The idea of animation dates back thousands of years.
-A drawing on the edge of a goblet from Iran dating back to between 3200 and 2100 BC shows five images of an antelope.
-When spun, it could create the illusion that the antelope is jumping.
+A drawing on the edge of a goblet from Iran dating back to between 3200 BCE and 2100 BCE shows five images of an antelope.
+When spun, it can create the illusion that the antelope is jumping.

-Animations is built up of "frames", which refers to each individual drawing which makes up the animation.
+Animation is built up of "frames", individual drawings in which characters and/or objects are drawn in a slightly different position each time.
+When shown in quick succession, this gives the impression of movement.
 Most mainstream animated films use 24-25 frames per second, while cartoon television shows sometimes use as few as 12 frames per second.
 However, even as few as 2 frames can create a fun little drawing, which appears to move.

 For this example, we only need two frames.
 You don't need any fancy equipment to create your own simple animation.
-All you need is a pen and a strip of paper.
+All you need is a pen and a strip of paper around 100mm x 220mm.

-Next, roll the top half of the paper with a pencil, make sure the paper is rolled tight enough so when the pencil is removed, it stays curled.
+Next, roll the top half of the paper with a pencil, make sure the paper is rolled tight enough so that if the pencil is removed, it stays curled.

 When you pull the pencil up and down, it should animate your character!

 There are endless possibilities for you to animate, why not try a few different things.